Alloy broadening

-Alloy broadening is a spectral-line broadening mechanism caused by random distribution of the atoms in an alloy.
+Alloy broadening is a mechanism by which the spectral lines of an alloy are broadened by the random distribution of atoms within the alloy.
+It is one of a number of spectral line broadening mechanisms.

-The alloy broadening is one of the line broadening mechanisms.
-The random distribution of atoms in an alloy causes a different material composition at different positions.
+Alloy broadening occurs because the random distribution of atoms in an alloy causes a different material composition at different positions.
 In semiconductors and insulators the different material composition leads to different band gap energies.
 This gives different exciton recombination energies.
 Therefore, depending on the position where an exciton recombines the emitted light has a different energy.
 The alloy broadening is an inhomogeneous line broadening, meaning that its shape is Gaussian.

 Binary alloy

 In the mathematical description it is assumed that no clustering occurs within the alloy.
 Then, for a binary alloy of the form A_{1-x}B_{x}, e.g. Si_{1-x}Ge_{x}, the standard deviation of the composition is given by: